Views of Everest region

 Tips

-We realize that tipping may not be a common practice in all countries but for Nepal it is a standard practice that all operators support.
+We realise that tipping may not be a common practice in all countries but for Nepal it is a standard practice that all operators support.
 The decision on how much to tip should be determined by how well the team served you while you were on the trek.
 Tips are always discretionary and if you are not happy with the service you have received you do not have to pay tips.
 Tips can be made in US dollars or Nepali Rupees.
 It is very important that US bills be new (less than 10 years old), crisp and untorn.

 Formalities & health